 The 10 Best Torque Wrenches

 This wiki has been updated 38 times since it was first published in March of 2015.
 If you're a professional mechanic or a DIY perfectionist, you know that precision is of the utmost importance when it comes to setting industrial components.
 Torque wrenches, like the ones on this list, are specially designed to offer accurate measurement of the force applied to lug nuts and bolts, allowing you to meet the specified tightness required for whatever project you're working on.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes